custom-components/ble_monitor/info.md

 # Changes in 1.7.3

-- Fixed TypeError in voltage sensor
+- Add voltage to LYWSD03MMC when broadcasting in Xiaomi MiBeacon format.
+Fixed TypeError in voltage sensor

 {% endif %}